james-aguirre/c0323-code-solutions/dom-querying/dom-query-quiz-notes.md

 - Why do we log things to the console?
   To check functionality
-- What is a "model"?
-  The html/css we are searching through
+- What is a "model"?, a recreation of data that already exists The html/css we are searching through
 - Which "document" is being referred to in the phrase Document Object Model?
   The webpages html/css